 “Dear God, again, it is you who has no good word left for anything, always accepting the worst and now you don’t believe me?”

 “Yeah, yeah, I believe you”

 I failed.
-On the one hand because I wasn’t going to put up with it, on the other hand because I had only noticed it after my word were already spoken.
+On the one hand, because I wasn’t going to put up with it, on the other hand, because I had only noticed it after my word was already spoken.
 The women and their bear traps.

 She didn’t move.

 “You can’t just lie here.
-You’ll catch cold”
+You’ll catch a cold”

 What normal person would want to stay outside at night if there were sweets waiting inside in addition to safety?
 A warm blanket against the cold and sugar for the nerves.
 She was pissed off, not panicked, and that she didn’t understand that acting required some talent, and that testing someone so obviously could trigger rage in them was just the tip of the iceberg.

 “You know what…just stay here”, I announced coldly and went to the door of the stairwell.
 She made no sense following me, so I went upstairs and sat down in front of the TV.
 She sulked down there for a while, I saw the news, somewhere someone died again, then the doorbell rang, and I let her in.